Archive-Samourai-Wallet/Whirlpool/ARCHITECTURE.md

 We recommend a maximum of 1 PREMIX utxo per pool + 1 POSTMIX utxo per pool.
 Registering more inputs won't really speed-up the mixing.

 We suggest reconnecting after waiting for more than

+#### 4. Messages
+Each message field suffixed as "64" is encoded with Z85.

 ## IV.
 Pre-cycle
 #### 1. Get pools